Back to Articles

 A deep dive into how thoughtful, long-term succession planning structured a multi-million dollar business transfer, saving a family ownership group millions in inheritance tax and preserving their operating control.

-The advisory firm, in partnership with legal counsel, conducted a dual-focus diagnosis:
+The advisory firm, in partnership with legal counsel, conducted a dual-focus diagnosis.
+They identified three critical structural weaknesses threatening the transfer.

-• Liquidity Gap: The primary concern was the lack of liquid assets within the business structure to cover the impending tax bill.
-The assets were tied up in equipment and real estate.
+The primary concern was the lack of liquid assets within the business structure to cover the impending tax bill.
+The assets were almost entirely tied up in equipment and real estate.

-The firm first performed a rigorous, defensible valuation of the business, establishing a clear baseline for the transfer.
+The firm first performed a rigorous, defensible valuation of the business.
 The company structure was then reorganized to separate non-core, high-value real estate assets from the operating business, allowing the transfer of the operating entity to proceed under more favorable conditions.

 Phase 2: Optimized Transfer Mechanism

-A detailed Graduated Gifting Strategy was implemented.
-This allowed the founder to transfer minority portions of the company's equity annually, utilizing the annual gifting exclusion to legally reduce the taxable estate value over time.
+• Graduated Gifting Strategy: Minority portions of equity were transferred annually, utilizing the annual gifting exclusion to legally reduce the taxable estate value over time.

 • Buy-Sell Agreement: A new agreement was drafted to ensure that shares, once transferred, could not be sold outside the family, protecting control.

-• Discount Utilization: The advisory team correctly applied the lack of marketability discount (for transferring minority, non-controlling stakes) to further reduce the taxable value of the transferred shares.
+• Discount Utilization: The advisory team correctly applied the "lack of marketability discount" for transferring non-controlling minority stakes, further reducing the taxable value of the transferred shares.

 4. The Result: Legacy Secured and Millions Saved